amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 **Note:** The examples are being done on Cisco platforms but do apply to network infrastructure in general.

-## SSH access

-Set a domain name and generate an RSA key pair:

-	HQ-ISR(config)# ip domain name local.mycompany.com
-	HQ-ISR(config)# crypto key generate rsa modulus 2048
-	% You already have RSA keys defined named HQ-ISR.local.mycompany.com.
-	% They will be replaced.

-	% The key modulus size is 2048 bits
-	% Generating 2048 bit RSA keys, keys will be non-exportable...
-	[OK] (elapsed time was 1 seconds)

-Enable ssh version 2 for [enhanced security](https://en.wikipedia.org/wiki/Secure_Shell#Version_2.x):

-	HQ-ISR(config)# ip ssh version 2

-Then allow only ssh on the virtual teletype (VTY) lines:

-	HQ-ISR(config)#line vty 0 98
-	HQ-ISR(config-line)#transport input ssh

-**Note:** An ACL can be added to the VTY lines to specify allowed subnets, in the case of the ASA, a subnet filter is part of the standard config, eg

-	asav(config)# ssh 192.168.25.0 255.255.255.0 mgmt

 ## SNMPv3 access